mnmickelson/portfolio/README.md

 ## Files

 ### Presentations
-- **Presentation_ArtistDemographics_Analysis.pdf**: A presentation exploring represented artists, cleaning and merging data, and analyzing statistically significant differences in sales based on artists' demographics.
+- **Presentation_ArtistDemographics.pdf**: A presentation exploring represented artists, cleaning and merging data, and analyzing statistically significant differences in sales based on artists' demographics.

 - **Presentation_SalesOptimization.pdf**: A presentation on sales optimization, including analyses of seasonalization, market trends, and strategies for optimizing inventory and pricing.